 -Certificate of Completion of Concussion Training from the NFHS course or Pupil Activity Permit issued by the Ohio Department of Education

-OYSAN mandates that all Referees and Officials complete the above NFHS course.
-Refereess should have a copy of their certificate on them at all time for proof of compliance.
+Ohio North requires that all Referees and Officials comply with concussion training requirement of the Return to Play Law and recommends the above NFHS course.
+Referees should have a copy of their certificate on them at all time for proof of compliance.
 Referees should be able to send a copy of their certificate to referee assignors and to the league upon requesting this information at any time.
-Moreso, referee assignors shall not assign any referee to an OYSAN-sanctioned game or event without proof from the referee of thier compliance to the concussion education.
+More so, referee assignors shall not assign any referee to an Ohio North-sanctioned game or event without proof from the referee of their compliance to the concussion education.

 Other Important Information and Forms